Antonin Scalia

 Scalia was born in Trenton, New Jersey.
-A devout Catholic, he attended Xavier High School before receiving his undergraduate degree from Georgetown University.
-Scalia went on to graduate from Harvard Law School and spent six years at Jones Day before becoming a law professor at the University of Virginia School of Law.
-In the early 1970s, he served in the Nixon and Ford administrations, eventually becoming an Assistant Attorney General under President Gerald Ford.
+A devout Catholic, he attended the Jesuit Xavier High School before receiving his undergraduate degree from Georgetown University.
+Scalia went on to graduate from Harvard Law School and spent six years at Jones Day before becoming a law professor at the University of Virginia.
+In the early 1970s, he served in the Nixon and Ford administrations, eventually becoming an assistant attorney general under President Gerald Ford.
 He spent most of the Carter years teaching at the University of Chicago, where he became one of the first faculty advisers of the fledgling Federalist Society.
 In 1982, President Ronald Reagan appointed Scalia as a judge of the U.S. Court of Appeals for the District of Columbia Circuit.
-Four years later, Reagan appointed him to the Supreme Court where he became its first Italian-American justice following a unanimous confirmation by the U.S. Senate 98–0.
+Four years later, Reagan appointed him to the Supreme Court, where Scalia became its first Italian-American justice following a unanimous confirmation by the U.S. Senate 98–0.

-Scalia espoused a conservative jurisprudence and ideology.
-He advocated textualism in statutory interpretation and originalism in constitutional interpretation, and peppered his colleagues with "Ninograms" (memos named for his nickname, "Nino") intending to persuade them to his point of view.
+Scalia espoused a conservative jurisprudence and ideology, advocating textualism in statutory interpretation and originalism in constitutional interpretation.
+He peppered his colleagues with "Ninograms" (memos named for his nickname, "Nino") intending to persuade them to his point of view.
 He was a strong defender of the powers of the executive branch and believed that the U.S. Constitution permitted the death penalty and did not guarantee the right to either abortion or same-sex marriage.
 Furthermore, Scalia viewed affirmative action and other policies that afforded special protected status to minority groups as unconstitutional.
 Such positions would earn him a reputation as one of the most conservative justices on the Court.
 He filed separate opinions in many cases, often castigating the Court's majority—sometimes scathingly so.

 Scalia's most significant opinions include his lone dissent in Morrison v.
 Olson (arguing against the constitutionality of an Independent-Counsel law), and his majority opinions in Crawford v.
 Washington (defining a criminal defendant's confrontation right under the Sixth Amendment) and District of Columbia v.
-Heller (holding that the Second Amendment to the U.S. Constitution guarantees a right to individual handgun ownership).
+Heller (holding that the Second Amendment to the U.S. Constitution guarantees an individual right to handgun ownership).